roshanis/rule-watcher/deploy.md

-# Deploying CMS Rule Watcher to Vercel
+# Deploying Keywatch to Vercel

 ## Prerequisites